-Indian exporters of services have normally to undertake overseas contracts on "cash" terms.
-Overseas service contracts undertaken on "cash" terms do not require prior clearance of Reserve Bank or the Working Group if no facilities are required.
-Resident individuals, firms and companies may, therefore, freely consultancy/technical/management services to overseas clients subject to the condition that the income earned abroad minus expenses will be promptly repatriated to India through normal banking channels.
-Individuals/firms/companies executing service contract in computer software should, however, repatriate to India income equivalent to atleast 30% of contract value and the balance income upto 70% of contract value could be retained for meeting contract-related expenses abroad.
-Indian companies/firms executing service contracts abroad, requiring facilities like opening of foreign currency bank accounts and site offices abroad, etc. will need approval from Authorised Dealer/Exim Bank/Working Group at the post-award stage.
+(ii) Indian exporters of services have normally to undertake overseas contracts on "cash" terms.
+Overseas service contracts undertaken on "cash" terms do not require prior clearance of Reserve Bank if no facilities are required.
+Resident companies therefore. individuals, firms and may, freely provide consultancy/technical/management services to overseas clients subject to the condition that the income earned abroad minus expenses will be promptly repatriated to India through normal banking channels.
+Individuals/firms/companies executing service contract in computer software should, however, repatriate the profits to India.
+Indian companies/firms executing service contracts abroad, requiring facilities like opening of foreign currency bank accounts and site offices abroad, etc. will need approval from Authorised Dealer/Exim Bank.
 In the case of exporters executing software service contracts abroad, authorised dealers may permit remittances towards maintenance expenses of the persons deputed abroad to execute such contracts, out of receipts of advance/down payments in respect of the contract from the overseas client and on submission of a declaration by the exporter that the aggregate exchange facilities already availed of / to be availed of for execution of the contract would be within the overall ceiling of project related expenses viz.
 70% of the contract value.

-Service Contracts Requiring Authorised Dealers'/ Exim Bank's/Working Group's Approval
+Service Contracts Requiring Authorised Dealers'/ Exim Bank's Approval

-C.2 In some cases service contractors may be required to furnish a performance guarantee to the overseas employer in respect of the project as a whole especially for contracts in the field of erection/installation of plant and machinery as well as services like electrical or air-conditioning installations associated with civil construction work.
+In some cases service contractors may be required to furnish a performance guarantee to the overseas employer in respect of the project as a whole especially for contracts in the field of erection/installation of plant and machinery as well as services like electrical or air-conditioning installations associated with civil construction work.
 Such service contracts often involve high contract values and some are as complex in character as contracts for turnkey or civil construction projects.
-They also involve direct and indirect foreign exchange liabilities by way of execution of performance/advance payments guarantees, counter-guarantees for loans/overdrafts raised from banks abroad and even considerable expenditure in foreign exchange on purchase of instruments/equipment of third country origin, which necessitates recourse to fund-based and/or non-fund-based facilities from Indian commercial banks, Exim Bank and ECGC apart from a variety of Exchange Control approvals.
-Such contracts are treated on par with turnkey/construction projects and therefore require clearance at post-award stage of authorised dealers/Exim Bank/Working Group depending on the value of contracts.
-All Service contracts involving deferred payment (DP) terms also require post-award clearance of authorised dealers/Exim Bank/Working Group depending on the value of the contract.
+They also involve direct and indirect foreign exchange liabilities by way of execution of performance/advance payments guarantees, counter-guarantees for loans/overdrafts raised from banks abroad and even considerable expenditure in foreign exchange on purchase of instruments/equipment of third country origin, which necessitates recourse to fund-based and/or non-fund-based facilities from Indian commercial banks, Exim Bank and ECGC apart from a variety of foreign exchange approvals.
+Such contracts are treated on par with turnkey/construction projects and therefore require clearance at post-award stage of authorised dealers/Exim Bank.
+All Service contracts involving deferred payment (DP) terms also require post-award clearance of authorised dealers/Exim Bank.